 }

-In the code above, we are using the @SpringBootApplication
+In the code above, we use the @SpringBootApplication

-annotation on our main class to enable the auto-configuration.
+annotation on our main class to enable auto-configuration.
 The run()

 method is the entry point of our application.
 Inside this method, we first check if the user passes any command-line argument or not.
-Based on the argument availability, we call the corresponding HelloService
+If the argument is availabile, we call the corresponding HelloService

 method.